Q: I work full time and it is often hard to set an appointment with the veterinarian. Do you have late hours or Saturday hours available?

 Q: If I have an emergency at night or on the weekend how long will it take for a response?

 A: Equine Medical Service has what we feel is the most constantly reliable emergency response system in the area.
-Our doctors are available 24 hours per day 365 days every year.
-When an after hours emergency call comes in, our on-call doctor is paged.
-Although the doctor on call is dedicated to remaining free and available, at the moment that the pager goes off the doctor on call may be anywhere: eating dinner, asleep, in a shower, or in the middle of responding to another emergency.
-Our system is designed to allow the doctor 5-7 minutes to retrieve the emergency message, once that time has elapsed and the doctor has not been able to respond, the system sends out another page.
-In addition to having the recall system on our pager we also have a backup system for emergency coverage, so if the primary on call doctor cannot respond to the call, the backup clinician is called into action.
+Our doctor is available 24 hours per day 365 days a year.
+When an afterhours emergency call comes in, our doctor is paged.
+Although the doctor is dedicated to remaining free and available, at the moment that the pager goes off the doctor may be anywhere: eating dinner, asleep, in a shower, or in the middle of responding to another emergency.
+Our system is designed to allow the doctor 5-7 minutes to retrieve the emergency message.
 The great majority, > 80%, of our emergency messages are retrieved within 2-3 minutes, allowing for the lag time to retrieve the message and return your call still translates into only 5-7 minutes until the doctor is on the phone with you.
 There are certain situations that can or will delay the response.
-Some reasons include: a message that is hard or impossible to hear (please speak slowly and clearly in a loud voice); a cell phone number that is not in reception range (please use a wire line if possible); anonymous call rejection on the phone you are using (all of the doctors phones have blocked numbers.
+Some reasons include: a message that is hard or impossible to hear (please speak slowly and clearly in a loud voice); a cell phone number that is not in reception range (please use a wire line if possible).
 For the doctor to call you back, you must call from an open line with no restriction.
-If you are calling from a line with rejection, you can temporarily remove this by picking up the receiver, entering *87, and then hanging up); an information only call (if the information is not critical to your animals health, please do not use this system), but should you need to, the doctor will respond as soon as he is available.
 If they are in the middle of treating a patient, you may wait for an extended period.
-Remember we strive to provide excellence in emergency coverage for our clients, therefore we must prioritize our regular clients emergencies over those of non-clients.
+Remember we strive to provide excellence in emergency coverage for our clients, therefore we must prioritize our regular client’s emergencies over those of non-clients.
 Should you ever have an emergency and not be satisfied with the response of our service, please call and let us know.

 Q: What is floating teeth?